KazuCocoa/anticuado/README.md

 [![Build Status](https://travis-ci.org/KazuCocoa/anticuado.svg?branch=master)](https://travis-ci.org/KazuCocoa/anticuado)

 This library collect __outdated__ libraries for each platforms.
 [Here](https://github.com/KazuCocoa/anticuado-example) is example how to use this library.
+And [this travis project](https://travis-ci.org/KazuCocoa/anticuado-example) is just sample how to run this and the output.

 ## Support
 - Java